lfai/security-and-compliance/README.md

  <div style="background-color: #C8F0FF;">
  <p style="margin: 8px;">
   The LF AI & Data Security and Compliance Work Group is dedicated to formulating interconnected security use cases, threat models, and policies that can be leveraged to create a comprehensive security and compliance strategy for AI-enabled applications throughout their lifecycle.
-The committee will establish a framework, which references and incorporates existing AI and ML-related projects, standards and technologies, that enables an automated, self-sustaining cycle where effective governance fosters secure AI development, deployment and operations and AI-driven governance systems that can reduce risk and improve compliance in critical regulated environments.</p>
+The committee will establish a framework, which references and incorporates existing, relevant projects, standards and technologies, that enables an automated, self-sustaining cycle where effective governance fosters secure AI development, deployment and operations and AI-driven governance systems that can reduce risk and improve compliance in critical regulated environments.</p>
 </div>

 ## How to get involved